NangoHQ/nango/docs/docs/nango-deploy/render.md

 If you use a custom domain, you should set the right value for the `NANGO_SERVER_URL` environment variable on your Render dashboard.

 :::info
-Your should read the [Open Source Instructions](./oss-instructions.md) before deploying to production.
+Your should read the [self-hosting instructions](./oss-instructions.md) before deploying to production.
 :::